aaronespinoza/homework4/README.md

 For the game logic
 - function with an if/else
 -add array of correct answers
---if userChoice === correct   textContent "correct" call function to next question --else textContent "Wrong" subtract 5 seconds from current time call funtion to nextQ as in next question
+--if userChoice === correct   add one to gamerScore variable textContent "correct" call function to next question --else textContent "Wrong" subtract 5 seconds from current time call funtion to nextQ as in next question

 nextQ function will call clearQ function and replace text Content in the header and the list